uforia/MatterBot/README.md

 ### Mattermost

-- A Mattermost instance.
+- A Mattermost instance, preferably a recent version.
 - A 'bot account' on that Mattermost instance.
-NOTE: Currently the bot requires an admin account (see open issues) on your Mattermost instance!
+The bot should no longer need an 'admin' account on Mattermost to operate.
-- Remember to invite the bot to the correct channels, both for outputting the results from its feed parsing and so it can listen to commands!
+- Inviting the bot to the correct channels, both for outputting the results from its feed parsing and so it can listen to commands!

 ## matterfeed.py

 ### General information

-`matterfeed.py` goes through the `modules` directory and will run all detected modules every (by default) 5 minutes, outputting the results to the specified channels.
+`matterfeed.py` goes through the `modules` directory and will run all detected modules every (by default) 10 minutes, outputting the results to the specified channels.
 Every module has its own custom configuration: you'll need to check the individual directories for more information.
 For example, the WikiJS module requires you to have a WikiJS instance with GraphQL API access, as well as a Microsoft Azure Search instance.
 You'll need to put the API key etc. in its configuration for it to work properly.

 ### Getting started